Maxs19711/TechnicalAssesment/README.md

 - For Parking.java, it has setter and getter for the registration number, date check in and out, time check in and out and other method.
 - for Main.java, it has main method to execute the code and two other method.
   -  First method is void Total() and used to return the data of duration, date checked in and out and amount to pay.
-  -  second method is void calculateTotal() and used to calculate the amount to pay.
+  -  second method is void calculateTotal() and used to check wheter the date entered is weekday or weekend and then calculate the amount to pay based on the requirement.
 - The two method is being called inside main method including the Parking.java class.
 - It also use Java Swing framework for displaying dialog boxes and obtaining user input.
 - It use Java standard library which Java API for Date and Time and provide functionality for working with dates and times